 - Is the bug due to an error in the interface between the units?

-- Is the bug due to an error in the test or test case?
+- Is the bug due to an error in the test case?

 Unit testing is often neglected but it is, in fact, the most important level of testing.